Ovarian Cysts Q & A

 Oral contraceptives can minimize the risk of future cysts but won't shrink the existing cysts.
 For persistent symptomatic cysts, you may need minimally invasive surgery to remove the cyst or the entire ovary.

-For ovarian cyst treatment from a compassionate team of professionals, call Heartfelt Obstetrics & Gynecology, or use the online scheduler.
+For ovarian cyst treatment from a compassionate team of professionals, call Heartfelt Obstetrics And Gynecology, or request an appointment online.